rubocop-lts/rubocop-lts/README.md

 Intended for applications and libraries that lint against a range of Ruby versions.

-Even versions will help projects upgrade to newer Rubies while keeping the same underlying version of Rubocop version, so change can be introduced one step at a time.
+Even versions will help projects upgrade to newer Rubies while keeping the same underlying version of RuboCop version, so change can be introduced one step at a time.

 | Minimum Ruby                      | Your Gemfile                   | Your Gemfile.lock | Your .rubocop.yml                              |
 |-----------------------------------|--------------------------------|-------------------|------------------------------------------------|